jaditi930/Word-Composition/README.md

 2. The words are stored in a vector and then inserted into the trie for efficient searching.

-3. It iterates over the list of words, and for each word, it checks if the word is compounded.
+3. It iterates over the list of words, and for each word, it checks if the word is compound.
-      * A word is considered compounded if it can be formed by concatenating other words from the list or if it can be broken down into substrings present in the trie.
+      * A word is considered Compound if it can be formed by concatenating other words from the input words.
-      * The program uses a recursive function isCompounded(Trie tr,string word) that finds every possible substring of the given word one by one.If a substring is present in the trie, it recursively checks for the remaining part of the string.
+      * The program uses a recursive function isCompounded(Trie tr,string word) that finds whether a word can broken down into multiple words present in the input list.
-      * If the recursive call returns true, then the word is a compounded word return true otherwise return false.
+      * If the recursive function returns true, then the word is a compounded word return true otherwise return false.

-4. The program identifies and keeps track of the longest and second longest compounded words found.
+4. The program identifies and keeps track of the longest and second longest compound words found.

-5. After processing the entire list, it displays the longest compounded word and the second longest compounded word.
+5. After processing the entire list, it displays the longest compound word and the second longest compound word.
 It also provides the execution time for processing the input.

 ## Execution Steps